hoomexsun/xlit/README.md

 ## 5. Theory

 This repository is an implementation of a paper `currently in writing`.
+To replicate the paper, run `replicate_paper.py`.

 ![whole diagram](./images/block_whole.png)